micmejia/bible-dump/AMPC/1 Samuel/1 Sam 1.md

 Therefore I have given him to the Lord; as long as he lives he is given to the Lord.
-And they worshiped the Lord there. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 1 Samuel 1:24 He would then be two or three years old.
-There were women engaged in tabernacle service to whose care he might have been committed.
-It was important that he should be dedicated as soon as possible.
-The earliest impressions of his boyhood were to be those of the house of God (_The Cambridge Bible_).
+And they worshiped the Lord there.